NBISweden/workshop-reproducible-research/docs/index.md

 In particular, you will learn:

 * Good practices for data analysis and management
-* How to use the version control system git to track edits and collaborate on coding
+* How to use the version control system Git to track edits and collaborate on coding
 * How to use the package and environment manager Conda
 * How to use the workflow manager Snakemake